-Better Sleep and Wake Up With a Sunrise Clock
+Better Sleep With a Wake-Up Light

-What Is a Sunrise Clock?
+What Is a Wake-Up Light?

 My Insomnia Story

-Ever since my firstborn came home from the hospital, I have struggled with insomnia.
+Ever since my first-born came home from the hospital, I have struggled with insomnia.
 Having to be on call 24-7 disrupted my usual sound sleep habits.
 I love my kids like any other parent, but it's true that the arrival of a newborn means the departure of normal sleep patterns.

 According to a University of Michigan study, A Preliminary Study of New Parents, Sleep Disruption, and Driving: A Population at Risk?, there is a link between having a baby in the house, loss of sleep, and subsequent car accidents.
 Clearly, I'm not the only one who felt the effects of sleeplessness.
 Ever since then, and it has been decades, I have fought to fall asleep, and then stay asleep.
 I have found several techniques and gadgets that really help me, and maybe they'll help you too—check out my other articles on the topic of insomnia to see if you get any ideas.